AqwamCreates/DataPredict/docs/Overview/UsingNeuralNetworks.md

 Neural networks are classification and regression model where it can predict a number of classes (classification) or range of values (regression).

 Neural networks typically contains a number of layers.
-Inside those each layer, the ycontain a number of neurons that determines the output of the model.
+Inside each of those layers, they contain a number of neurons that determines the output of the model.

 # Getting Started